apache/apisix/docs/en/latest/plugins/openid-connect.md

 ## Description

 [OpenID Connect](https://openid.net/connect/) (OIDC) is an authentication protocol based on the OAuth 2.0.
-It allows the client to obtain user information from the identity provider (IdP), e.g., Keycloak, Ory, Okta, Auth0, etc. API Gateway Apache APISIX supports to integrate with the above identity providers to protect your APIs.
+It allows the client to obtain user information from the identity provider (IdP), e.g., Keycloak, Ory Hydra, Okta, Auth0, etc. API Gateway Apache APISIX supports to integrate with the above identity providers to protect your APIs.

 ## Attributes